 - Zatch Bell!: Folgore's first appearance.
 Kiyomaro is still analyzing him while he dances, and Gash couldn't help but join the dance.

 - Occurs in Rocky Horror Picture Show when Rocky, as well as all the nameless Transylvanians and Columbia, start dancing along to Eddie singing Hot Patootie much to Frank's dismay/jealousy.
 Instead of stopping in embarrassment, Rocky gets thrown into the elevator by Frank and watches in horror as he kills Eddie with a pick axe.

 - The finale of the movie remake of Hairspray does this with Velma and Amber.

 - In Enchanted, Robert catches himself bobbing along with Giselle's Crowd Song before realizing what he's doing.

 - The Mask, with all the cops joining in.
-Subverted, too, when the lieutenant in charge tells his subordinate: "You go dancing out there and I'll shoot you myself."
+Invoked, too, when the lieutenant in charge tells his subordinate: "You start dancing, I'll blow your brains out."

 - In Anchorman, Brick begins joining in with a rival news team in laughing at his friends.

 - In How the Grinch Stole Christmas!, the Grinch is displeased to find his faithful dog Max dancing along with the citizens of Whoville's song.